 - Production of educational resources for individuals and parishes.
 These include a three- volume book series on the BCP, and three video teaching series dealing with the Prayer Book services, Baptism preparation, and the Holy Trinity.

 - Production of liturgical resources for clergy and worship leaders.
-Available are booklets on how to lead Prayer Book services, audio recordings of BCP service music, and auxiliary service material for Holy Week.
+Available are a set of optional Old Testament lections to complement the Prayer Book eucharistic lectionary, booklets on how to lead Prayer Book services, audio recordings of BCP service music, auxiliary service material for Holy Week, and more.

 - Fostering and supporting projects in support of ministry to young people.
 The PBSC has produced a four-year teen education curriculum, and has supported a summer camp for teens and weekend theological conferences for young adults.